 The sorting of viable biohazardous materials (including any primary human cells) may NOT be performed on either the MoFlo or the MoFlo XDP.

-BSL-2 designated samples may only be sorted on the FACSAria II and FACSAria III.
+BSL-2 designated samples may only be sorted on the FACSAria II and FACSAria III by trained staff.

 To schedule a sort: First contact the primary operator for details and to agree on a date and time, then log into iLab and fill out a Cell Sorting Request.
 If you have any questions about your sorting of biohazardous samples please contact Nancy Fisher.
 For more information contact EHS Biosafety and refer to UNC Viral Vector section.